bowman2001/perplexdoc/content/doc/intro/writing/index.md

 **Markdown** has become the favored markup language for structuring text files.
 With good cause: Its syntax is easy and yet quite comprehensive.
 {.p-lead} <!--more-->

-_Markdown_ files are plain text files with the suffixes `.md`, `.mdown` or `.markdown`.
-They contain a small set of characters for the markup keeping them easy to read and to work on.
+_Markdown_ files are plain text files with the suffix `.md`{^\*}.
+They contain only a small set of simple ASCII signs as markup, which keeps them easy to read and to work with.
 After the [original specification][omd] had been released by John Gruber in 2004, many slightly different flavors emerged.

+{{< sidenote star=1 up=8 >}}
+The suffixes `.mdown` and `.markdown` also indicate _Markdown_, but they are rarely used.
+{{< /sidenote >}}

 To resolve their annoying incompatibilities and to create a dependable syntax, John Mc&hairsp;Farlane et al. proposed a strict  specification in 2011: [_CommonMark_][cmark].
 This specification has been implemented in many _Markdown_ render engines since and important web-software providers thereby adhere to _CommonMark_.
 For a quick look at _CommonMark_ you can visit their crisp [one page overview](https://CommonMark.org/help).

 ## _Markdown_ for _Perplex_